 These qualities give the stones great brilliance and fire especially since the 17thC when diamond cutting was developed and improved.
 The value of a diamond depends on size, colour and the number of flaws.
 Completely colourless stones are rare; most diamonds are slightly tinged with yellow or brown.
 Rare red, blue and green shades are known as fancy diamonds or fancies.
 A diamond's colour and clarity can be altered by HEAT TREATMENT.

 Any of various devices used for cutting out, forming or stamping a material.
-In coins, for example, the designs on each of the two sides of the blank are struck simultaneously by a pair of dies or punches, either by hand or machine; usually the more complicated obverse die, or pile, is fixed on a solid base, while the reverse die, or trussel, moves up and down.
+In Coin Collecting and Numismatics, for example the designs on each of the two sides of the blank are struck simultaneously by a pair of dies or punches, either by hand or machine; usually the more complicated obverse die, or pile, is fixed on a solid base, while the reverse die, or trussel, moves up and down.

 White cotton, simple tabby-weave fabric sometimes patterned, used for bed and window curtains from the late 17th to early 19th centuries and as a dress material in the early 19thC.
 It was imported from India before production started in Lancashire in the 18thC.